Close

 Insurance premium

-While the coverage and benefits are important, the insurance premium must be affordable and sustainable over the long term.
+While the coverage and benefits are important, the premium in insurance must be affordable and sustainable over the long term.
 Compare quotes from different insurers, but ensure you are not sacrificing essential coverage for a lower price; balance cost with the value and comprehensiveness of the policy.

 Duration of the Policy term